testdouble/suture/README.md

   exercises it
   * identify incidental coverage of code paths that are outside the scope of what we hope to refactor.
-This will help to see if `LegacyWorker` has side effects we didn't anticipate and should additionally write tests for.
+This will help to see if `LegacyWorker` has side effects we didn't anticipate and should additionally write tests for

 ### 5. Specify and test a path for new code